vrandall66/front-end-submissions-public/1705/mod-3/personal-project/tyler-hevia/tyler-hevia.md

 - user should be able to login
 - user should be able to favorite books
 - have the frontend hooked so that user can see available books

+#### Updates for check-in 3
+- Created users and favorites tables
+- User can search books
+- Can fetch data from backend
+- Basic styling for Login, Register, and Search components